yaziza/privacy/CONTRIBUTING.md

 Be sure to search for existing issue before you create another one.
 Remember that contributions are always welcome!

-Build Code Recommenders Privacy from Source:
+Build Code Recommenders Privacy from Source
 -------------------------------------------

 Building Code Recommenders Privacy from source is straight-forward.